neilang/NAMapKit/README.md

 NAMapKit comes with [NATiledImageMapView](NAMapKit/NATiledImageMapView.h), which supports tiled maps.
 A typical organization for deep zoom map tiles consists of a folder for each zoom level and individual JPG files for each tile.
 You can see an example of such files [here](Demo/Maps/Armory2014/tiles).
 NAMapKit uses [ARTiledImageView](https://github.com/dblock/ARTiledImageView).
 You can generate tiles using [dzt](https://github.com/dblock/dzt) or any other tool listed with the [OpenSeadragon](http://openseadragon.github.io/examples/creating-zooming-images) project.

 For a complete example of a tiled map, see [NATiledImageDemoViewController.m](Demo/Demo/NATiledImageDemoViewController.m).

+### Custom Gestures

+NAMapKit exposes it's two double tap gestures so that you can use `delaysTouchesBegan` to prioritise the double tap over a map point tap.
+Or to just replace them entirely yourself.

 Notes
 -----